ikeyur15/College_work/README.md

 # College_work
 Assignments of Python,pandas ,numpy

-copy 1 - Basics of python
+- 01 - Basics of python
-02 - Loops in python
+- 02 - Loops in python
+- 03 - Fucntions of oops
-05 - Numpy
+- 05 - Numpy